The future is here: Sixth-gen air dominance

 Vice President | Strike Initiatives | Air & Space Defense Systems | Raytheon

-“While our systems have performed extremely well in defending against these aggressions, we also see the need for new capabilities to provide overmatch in coming conflicts.
-This requires rapid development cycles, advanced technology, and, crucially, the ability to execute at scale.”
+“While our systems have performed well in countering these aggressions, we also see the need for new capabilities to give our warfighters an edge in the next generation of military aviation.
+This requires rapid development cycles, advanced technologies, and, crucially, the ability to execute at scale.”

 Juan de Bedout, chief technology officer, RTX